nickfu98/hospital-encounters-sql-project/README.md

-# Hospital Encounters SQL Project
+# Hospital Encounters Analysis SQL Project

 This project is meant to gain insights into patient readmissions, length of stay, revenue performance, and procedure trends using SQL queries.